OfficialAhmed/Iconit-PS4/README.md

 ## *Current implementation Main bugs*
  This version isn't ready for end-users
-1. Avatars & sys icons needs a fix patch after this implemetation
+1. Avatars option patch required

 ## _To do list_